Skip to main content

 Image

-In this project, we seek to learn a set of properties to describe individual taxa and entire microbial communities more effectively than a list of taxa can.
-We condense the variable space in the human gut microbiome from thousands of taxa to a latent variable landscape of only hundreds of variables, thereby utilizing community level signatures to increase power and reproducibility in microbiome studies.
-To do so, we use a system of embeddings that transforms human gut microbiome taxonomic data into a continuous, dense, low-dimensional space.
-We show for example that embedded gut microbiome data is more informative of the inflammatory bowel disease (IBD) status of the host than normalized taxonomic counts and other dimensionality reduction methods such as Principal Coordinate ordination.
-You can find our first paper in Plos Computational Biology here.
+The David Lab is leveraging deep learning methods on thousands of publicly available samples to a wide array of applications in microbial ecology.
+For example, we worked with 16S amplicon sequences, where we sought to learn a set of properties to describe individual taxa and entire microbial communities more effectively than a list of taxa can.
+We condensed the variable space in the human gut microbiome from thousands of taxa to a latent variable landscape of only hundreds of variables, thereby utilizing community level signatures to increase power and reproducibility in microbiome studies.
+To accomplish this, we use a system of embeddings that transforms human gut microbiome taxonomic data into a continuous, dense, low-dimensional space.
+We show that embedded gut microbiome data is more informative of the inflammatory bowel disease (IBD) status of the host than normalized taxonomic counts and other dimensionality reduction methods such as Principal Coordinate ordination.
+You can find our first paper in Plos Computational Biology, and the package was made available in Frontiers in Bioinformatics.
+We now moving toward applying deep learning to improve gene annotation, pathway discovery and the integration of multi-omics data.

 Image